Guide to Preparing for College

 While there is no single academic path we expect all students to follow, we want to help you make choices that will lead you to a successful college career.

 In this section, you will find information about selecting high school courses that best prepare you for liberal arts colleges with high academic demands, such as Harvard, as well as tips for deciding whether you should take time off before attending college.
-You may also want to review information about what we look for during the admissions process.

 A well-rounded education